 Service Providers – Are You Ready?

-There are not enough of you, and it’s hard to provide cost effective maintenance and be the consultant on the options your clients have to choose between.
+There are not enough of you, and it’s hard to provide cost effective refrigerant tracking and be the consultant on the options your clients have to choose between.
 Just a few weeks ago, new regulations required you to: know when, what and where refrigerants go; and to keep adequate documentation with what you share with your clients.
 The invoice is no longer good enough!
 The cost of new refrigerants is very high and expensive to keep on your truck, but also flammable refrigerants will require attention too with different safety responsibilities.

 Some key things to keep in mind: